Korijn/poc-boostpython/README.md

 ## Development setup

-First istall boost into your virtualenv (so that DLLs etc. will be on their expected paths):
+First install boost into your virtualenv (so that DLLs etc. will be on their expected paths):

 ```
 > pipenv run python build_boost.py install